Skip to Content

 14. Invincible Gold Mine Track

-Around Queenstown, gold mining used to be the most prominent industry.
-You can see this on trails such as the Mt Crichton Loop Track and with the fact that Queenstown was once called “The Camp” (because it was a gold mining camp.)
+Around Queenstown, gold mining used to be all the rage.
+You can see this on trails such as the Mt Crichton Loop Track, and with the fact that Queenstown was once called “The Camp,” because it was a gold mining camp!

 This mine is now accessible by the Invincible Gold Mine Track.
 This trail starts just outside Glenorchy on Rees Valley Road and takes around 2 to 3 hours to complete at a steady pace.
-Along the way, you can see lots of remanence of the area’s gold mining past including old machinery.
+Along the way, you can see lots of remanences of the area’s gold mining past, including old machinery.
 Keep an eye on the ground, you never know what you may find!

 15. Hike Earnslaw Burn Track